 Dr. Jennifer Kuzma

 Dr. Jennifer Kuzma joined NC State University in August 2013 as the Chancellor’s Faculty Excellence Program to co- direct the GES Center.
 She is the Goodnight-Glaxo Wellcome Distinguished Professor in the College of Humanities and Social Sciences and Professor in the School of Public and International Affairs.
-She will also teach and advise students in the NSF-IGERT funded Ph.D. minor program in Genetic Engineering and Society: The Case of Genetic Pest Management.
+Dr. Kuzma was recently named to the National Academy of Sciences Committee on Future Biotechnology Products, a 13-member group advising federal regulatory agencies on emerging advances in biotechnology.
+She also teaches and advises students in the NSF-IGERT funded Ph.D. minor program in Genetic Engineering and Society: The Case of Genetic Pest Management.

 Dr. Fred Gould

-Dr. Fred Gould, co-director of the center, is a professor of entomology who has done cutting-edge research in the area of ecology and evolutionary biology.
+Dr. Fred Gould, co-director of the center, is a William Neal Reynolds Distinguished Professor of Entomology who has done cutting-edge research in the area of ecology and evolutionary biology.
 An elected member of the National Academy of Sciences, Gould studies the ecology and genetics of insect pests to improve food production and human and environmental health.

 Dr. Todd Kuiken

 Dr. Todd Kuiken joined the Genetic Engineering and Society Center as a Senior Research Scholar in August 2016.
 He previously was the principal investigator on the Woodrow Wilson Center’s Synthetic Biology Project, where he had numerous projects evaluating and designing new research and governance strategies to proactively address the biosafety, biosecurity and environmental risks associated with synthetic biology and genetic engineering.